Learn AI the non-technical way.

 Prompting techniques that help the AI follow better

 Learn practical methods that make prompts more effective.
-Explore techniques like zero-shot prompting, where the AI answers without examples, and few-shot prompting, where you show it how to respond.
-You’ll also learn chain of thought prompting, which helps the AI break problems into steps.
+Explore zero-shot prompting, few-shot prompting, and chain of thought prompting — which helps the AI break problems into steps.

-Alongside these, discover a range of advanced methods like prompt chaining, self-consistency, and least-to-most prompting.
-These approaches give you more control and help the model respond with better reasoning and fewer errors.
+Discover advanced methods like prompt chaining, self-consistency, and least-to-most prompting.
+These give you more control and help the model respond with better reasoning and fewer errors.

 How to think like a prompt engineer?

 Learn how to approach prompting with a problem-solving mindset.
-Instead of just trying random instructions, you’ll understand how to plan, structure, and improve your prompts based on what you want the AI to do.
-This helps you spot what’s missing, adjust your approach, and use prompting as a skill—not guesswork.
+Instead of trying random instructions, you’ll understand how to plan, structure, and improve your prompts based on what you want the AI to do.
+This helps you spot what’s missing, adjust your approach, and use prompting as a skill — not guesswork.

 How to build your own prompt frameworks

-Go beyond using ready-made structures and learn how to create your own.
-You’ll understand how to break down tasks, spot patterns in good prompts, and design frameworks that fit your specific needs.
-This gives you the freedom to build prompts that work better for your style, your tools, and the problems you’re solving.
+Go beyond ready-made structures and learn how to create your own.
+You’ll understand how to break down tasks, spot patterns in good prompts, and design frameworks that fit your specific needs — giving you the freedom to build prompts that work better for your style, your tools, and the problems you’re solving.

 Frequently Asked Questions

-Yes, it’s built specifically for non-technical learners.
-You’ll start with the fundamentals, like how prompts work and how models respond, before moving into structured techniques and frameworks.
-There’s no coding or AI background needed to start using what you learn.
+Yes, it is built specifically for non-technical learners.
+You will start with how prompts work and how models respond, then move into structured techniques and frameworks.
+No coding or AI background needed.

-Most tutorials focus on surface-level tips or one-off prompt tricks.
+Most tutorials focus on surface-level tips or one-off tricks.
 This course goes deeper into how prompting actually works.
-You’ll learn to think like a prompt engineer, apply frameworks like RESEE and RACE, and build your own prompt structures that fit your workflows.
-It’s designed for skill-building, not just inspiration.
+You will learn to think like a prompt engineer, apply frameworks like RESEE and RACE, and build your own prompt structures that fit your workflow.
+It is designed for skill-building, not just inspiration.

 Definitely.
-The course is structured around real applications, whether it’s content creation, task automation, analysis, or support workflows.
-You’ll learn to design prompts that solve actual problems, not just write fancy instructions.
-Many use it to speed up writing, structure research, or improve team workflows.
+The course is built around real applications including content creation, task automation, research, and team workflows.
+Many people use it to speed up writing, structure research, or improve how their team uses AI tools.

-No, everything in the course can be practiced using free or low-cost access to tools like ChatGPT.
-Where advanced tools are mentioned, free alternatives or test setups are suggested.
-The goal is to help you learn the skill, not depend on a specific platform.
+No. Everything in the course can be practised using free or low-cost access to tools like ChatGPT.
+Where advanced tools are mentioned, free alternatives are suggested.
+The goal is to help you learn the skill, not depend on a specific platform